jvillcavillegas/Community-Editor-Open-Science-Lab/CODE_OF_CONDUCT.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting
 * Demonstrate reactive behavior to feedback
-* Impair the growth or personal development of any member in the field research
+* Impair the growth or professional development of any member in the field research

 ## Enforcement Responsibilities